 Also, the characters that Atwood has created for this retelling are absolutely wonderful and are definitely classic Atwood.
 There are so many interesting inmates with colourful backgrounds and a different way of life.
 While reading the acknowledgments, I discovered that Atwood has so much knowledge about prison life from her research for her novel, Alias Grace.
 These inmates are so believable and they have incredible personalities that really add to the whole flavour of the story.
 From their Shakespearean swearing to the rap songs that they sing, the book just has so many laugh out loud moments.

-Hag-Seed by Margaret Atwood is perfect for anyone who is unsure of reading a retelling of any Shakespeare play, this is one that should be picked up.
+Hag-Seed by Margaret Atwood is perfect for anyone who is unsure about reading a retelling of any Shakespeare play, this is one that should be picked up.
 Atwood really does an amazing job of keeping the original play intact, while providing the reader with a new story that is related to the play all at the same time.
 This book is a very enjoyable and brilliant way to reimagine Shakespeare’s The Tempest.